davidedomini/ScaRLib-report/docs/03-domain/knowledgeCrunching.md

     What do you mean with "live check"?

 <span style="color: #79a355">**Domain expert**</span>:
-    I mean that I would like to see the agents act and, moreover, to have some charts that resume some specified metrics (e.g., the sum of the rewards over the time).
+    I mean that I would like to see the agents act and, moreover, to have some charts that resume some specified metrics, for example the sum of the rewards over the time.

 **Question 6**